It is really no secret that eating too much sugar can lead to tooth decay and cavities.

 But it’s actually not the sugar itself that does the damage.
 Instead, it’s the chain of events that follow.

-Thus, it’s not only important for you to be aware of the battle taking place inside the mouth due to sugar – what sugar does to the teeth – but also how to mitigate any damage before it becomes worse.
+Thus, it’s not only important for you to be aware of the battle taking place inside the mouth due to sugar – what sugar does to the teeth – but also how to mitigate any damage like cavities with preventative dental care, before it becomes worse.

 How Cavities Develop

 The National Institute of Dental and Craniofacial Research says the mouth is full of bacteria.
 Yet, many of these bacteria are beneficial to the oral ecosystem.
 On the other hand, the harmful bacteria feed on the sugars you eat to later create acids that eat away tooth enamel.
 The enamel is the shiny outer layer that protects the teeth.
 Cavities are bacterial infections created by those acids.
 Cavities can move past the enamel and into the deeper layers of the tooth without proper treatment.
 Deep cavities can cause pain and possible tooth loss.

 Your teeth are almost always under attack by acids.
 But there is an upside to this scenario too.
 This damage is constantly being reversed.
 When acids take away minerals that help repair the teeth, it’s called demineralization.
 The positive is that there is also a process called remineralization.
 This process replaces those minerals and strengthens teeth.
 However, there is only so much repair that can take place when you’re constantly eating sugars throughout the day.
 That’s why limiting sugar intake is key to helping your mouth win the battle.

 Ways to Remineralize Tooth Enamel

 Experts have offered several tips for preventing cavities.
 Limiting sugar intake is a great start, but there are further steps to take.